krychuu01/Mock-portfolio/README.md

 Photos which I used on this site are from pexels.com

-Still working, to make site looks better :)
+I'm still working, to make this site looks better :)